delta6626/partnerpair/README.md

 ## Contributing

 This project's source code is publicly available for viewing and learning purposes.
-However, the developer is not accepting contributions at this time.
+The developer is not accepting contributions at this time.
 However, feedback is always welcome.
 Feel free to reach out to the [developer](mailto:hasan04.asm@gmail.com).

 ## Commercial Use